tywkeene/autobd/README.md

 Autobd will listen on port `8081` by default and will be chrooted into the directory passed to -root

+###Dockerfile

+Autobd ships with a Dockerfile.
+You'll of course need [docker](https://docs.docker.com/installation/) to build and run the image.

+After you have docker up and running do `docker build -t autobd:latest .` in the autobd directory

+and to run `docker run -p 8081:80801 -e "ROOTDIR=/data" autobd:latest`

+NOTE: I'm still working on the dockerfile, so there is no volume mounting yet.

 ## The API

 There are currently two functional endpoints to worry about